MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 While creating or customizing a `CosmosDBConfig` bean, be sure to use the `CosmosKeyCredential` object instead of using the key directly.

-The `CosmosKeyCredential` feature provides the capability to rotate keys on the fly.
+The `CosmosKeyCredential` feature enables you to rotate keys on the fly.
 You can switch keys using the `switchToSecondaryKey` method.

 The `CosmosKeyCredential` should be a singleton object because the Cosmos DB SDK uses the same object internally to detect changes in the key value inside this object.